hikhloee/hikhloee/README.md

 <h5 align="left">Good day!
 I am studing Data analysis from South Korea KR.
 I am interested in environment and time series.

-  If you want to contact me, please leave me a e-mail or message!</h5>
+  If you want to contact me, please leave me an e-mail or message!</h5>